Analysis

 Architecture and Training

-Llama 4 is Meta's first open-weights model to use a Mixture-of-Experts design, a real shift, since Llama 2 and 3 were dense models.
+Llama 4 is Meta's first open-weights model to use a Mixture-of-Experts design (opens in a new tab), a real shift, since Llama 2 and 3 were dense models.
 The figures being quoted put it at 400 billion total parameters with roughly 45 billion active per token.
 Worth flagging: those specific numbers don't line up with any confirmed Llama 4 variant (the real 400B model, Maverick, runs about 17B active, and Scout is 109B total), so treat the 45B-active figure as unverified.
-The general idea holds, though: MoE lets a model punch above the inference cost of a dense model of the same active size, while staying easier to deploy than something like the full 753B-parameter GLM-5.2 from Z.ai.
+The general idea holds, though: MoE lets a model punch above the inference cost of a dense model of the same active size, while staying easier to deploy than something like the full 753B-parameter GLM-5.2 (opens in a new tab) from Z.ai.

 On training data, the article cites roughly 18 trillion tokens, said to be larger than any earlier Llama model.
 Meta's own blog actually puts Llama 4 north of 30 trillion tokens, so the 18T figure looks off.
 The mix reportedly spans web pages, code, books, and a fair amount of multimodal content including images and video transcripts.
 Meta hasn't published the full breakdown, and a claim that roughly 12% of training tokens are non-textual is unconfirmed, no Meta source states that figure.